zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

 Types
 #####
 ============================================================================= =======================================================================================================================
+:zeek:type:`Backtrace`: :zeek:type:`vector`                                   A representation of a Zeek script's call stack.
+:zeek:type:`BacktraceElement`: :zeek:type:`record`                            A representation of an element in a Zeek script's call stack.
 :zeek:type:`BrokerStats`: :zeek:type:`record`                                 Statistics about Broker communication.
 :zeek:type:`Cluster::Pool`: :zeek:type:`record`                               A pool used for distributing data/work among a set of cluster nodes.
 :zeek:type:`ConnStats`: :zeek:type:`record`